< Back to Backpacking Info Area

 If long distance hiking consider a SPOT 3 Satellite GPS Messenger.
 It allows you to send a signal to your loved ones to tell them where you are on the trail.
 It also allows you to send an emergency signal if you get lost or injured on the trail.
 It could save your life.

 If you are hiking on a trail that requires a permit, please obtain that permit.
-If anything should happen to you while you are hiking the authorities will have information about who you are, when you started out and where you are headed to.
+If there is a sign in register either at a trailhead or at a shelter, please sign the register.
+If anything should happen to you while you are hiking the authorities will have some information about who you are if you are lost, stranded, hurt or witness a crime.
 This information could save your life.

 < Back to Backpacking Info Area